 Students who will be participating in a mandatory, class-wide offsite learning activity, must complete the Field Trip Acknowledgement Form prior to participation.
 Students are expected to provide their own transportation to and from offsite learning activity locations and assume responsibility for all risks associated with the travel, unless otherwise notified by school officials.
 Because offsite learning activity are scheduled during classroom training hours, students who do not participate will be considered absent for the class session and are subject to the terms of the current attendance policy.
-Students who are unable to participate in a scheduled offsite learning activity must contact his/her instructor and/or Program Director prior to the date of the offsite learning activity to inquire as to the possibility of completing an alternative assignment in lieu of offsite learning activity participation.
+Students who are unable to participate in a scheduled offsite learning activity to inquire as to the possibility of completing an alternative assignment in lieu of offsite learning activity participation.

-Learning Management System (Spark Learn)
+Learning Management System (Canvas)

-Spark Learn is a full-fledged Learning Management System based on Moodle.
-Spark Learn provides userfriendly ways to create advanced tools for dynamic online activities that support each course's objectives.
-Spark Learn:
+Canvas is a full-fledged Learning Management System.
+Canvas provides user- friendly ways to create advanced tools for dynamic online activities that support each course's objectives.
+Canvas:

-- Easily scales up or down in size, depending on the needs of each program/course. - Allows different course styles, from conducting fully online courses, to face-to-face courses. - Provides activity modules (such as forums, databases and wikis) to build richly collaborative communities of learning, to deliver content to students and to assess learning using assignments or quizzes.
+- Easily scales up or down in size, depending on the needs of each program/course.

+- Allows different course styles, from conducting fully online courses, to face-to-face courses.

+- Provides activity modules (such as forums, databases and wikis) to build richly collaborative communities of learning, to deliver content to students and to assess learning using assignments or quizzes.

 - Has many features, including:

 - Assignment submission

-- Discussion forum
+- \circ Discussion forum

-- File download
+- o File download

 - Grading

-- Instant messages
+- o Instant messages

-- Online calendar
+- o Online calendar

 - Online news and announcement

-- Online quiz

-- Multimedia integration

-- Ouestion bank

-- Data analysis & reports

-- Device compatibility